Yakima County WA Health Homepage

 School & Childcare Immunization

-Please visit the Washington State Department of Health for further information on the exemption law, immunization requirements, Certificate of Immunization Status, Exemption from Immunization Requirements-Certificate of Exemption etc.
+Visit the Washington State Department of Health for further information on the exemption law, immunization requirements, Certificate of Immunization Status, Exemption from Immunization Requirements-Certificate of Exemption etc.

 How to Access your Family's Immunization Information